sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 2. Install the [`docker-dump978` container](https://github.com/sdr-enthusiasts/docker-dump978).
 Note - only containers downloaded/deployed on/after Feb 8, 2023 will work.

-Note that you \*_must_- configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
+Note that you *must* configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
 This means that the URL `http://dump978/skyaware978/data/aircraft.json` must return valid JSON data to this `tar1090` container.

 #### Enabling AirSpy graphs